MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-Notice how we use `useMetaMask` and destructure its return value to get the `MetaMaskData` state and functions we need.
+Notice how `useMetaMask` destructures its return value to get at the items within the `MetaMaskContextData`.

 ```ts
 const { wallet, hasProvider, isConnecting, connectMetaMask } = useMetaMask()